 You are free to withdraw from the Seven-Year program at any time during your three years at the College of New Jersey.
 The medical school, of course, will then withdraw its guarantee.
 During your fourth year at TCNJ, you may apply to any medical school you wish.
 Your medical school acceptance will be based on the regular criteria: cumulative GPA, MCAT scores, letters of recommendation, medical school interviews, and experience.

 Our Medical Careers Advisory Committee (MCAC) consists of faculty members who offer personalized advisement on all aspects of pre-medical preparation.
 The MCAC also hosts an informative advising website, mcac.tcnj.edu.
 Our local chapter of AMSA (American Medical Student Association) also offers valuable resources for the pre-medical student.
 The AMSA chapter sponsors presentations by health career students and practitioners, leads tours of area health professional schools, engages in charity fund-raising, and offers peer and faculty advisement on all phases of pre-medical preparation.

 Note: Students formerly in the Seven-year program with good MCAT scores and grades have successfully applied to other medical schools during their junior year (i.e., Temple, Robert Wood Johnson, University of Texas-San Antonio, SUNY Syracuse, Washington University, and Duke University).
 Seven-year students must officially declare their intention to matriculate at NJMS or to withdraw from the Seven-Year Program before December of their Junior year.

 What are the pertinent phone numbers and email addresses for questions about the program?

 Student Housing Office: 609.771.2301 or firstname.lastname@example.org

 *December through February is our busiest time.
-Returning phone calls and e-mail messages often takes a week or more during this period.
+Returning e-mail messages can take a week or more during this period.